mdneuzerling/mdneuzerling.com/content/post/2021-01-27-using-metaflow-to-make-model-tuning-less-painful/index.md

 Metadata's documentation is comprehensive, and explains [the AWS services required to run Metadata flows on the cloud](https://docs.metaflow.org/metaflow-on-aws/metaflow-on-aws).
 A [CloudFormation template](https://admin-docs.metaflow.org/metaflow-on-aws/deployment-guide/aws-cloudformation-deployment) will set the required resources up quickly, or a [manual deployment](https://admin-docs.metaflow.org/metaflow-on-aws/deployment-guide/manual-deployment) can be used to customise the resources.
 I chose to manually deploy my cloud resources because I didn't wish to use the metadata component of Metaflow; this is useful for collaboration, but since it's just me I wanted to save money by not using Amazon RDS.

-The Metaflow documentation was as helpful as it could possibly be, but I still had trouble setting up the AWS environment I needed to execute steps on the cloud.
-I don't blame Metaflow at all --- this stuff is just *hard*.
 The following resources were needed for my setup:

 -   AWS S3 stores the results of each Metaflow step.
 -   AWS EC2 instances provide the compute resources.